captainkie/captainkie/README.md

 ### Hi there , I'm [captkz] 👋

-I'm a passionate programmer ✨.
+I'm a programmer ✨.
 My journey in the world of software development has been an exciting one, and I'm always eager to learn and explore new technologies.

 - 💼 I'm currently working at Ydm Thailand as a Head backend team.
 - 🌱 I’m currently learning golang